S

 businessperson, not businessman

 When possible, avoid he and his as inclusive references.
-Don't use slash-forms: she/he and his/her.
+Don't use or and slash-forms: he or she; she/he; his/her.

 since